dfsp-spirit/fsbrain/web/fsbrain_movies.md

 * [Cortical thickness (11 MB)](./fsbrain_morphstd_thickness_fwhm10.gif)
 * [Cortical volume (11 MB)](./fsbrain_morphstd_volume_fwhm10.gif)

+# Encoded videos

+If you prefer videos over gif animations, you can check out the [fsbrain channel on vimeo](https://vimeo.com/channels/fsbrain).
+These videos were created from the animation frames using [ffmpeg](https://www.ffmpeg.org/).

-Please [cite the fsbrain package](https://github.com/dfsp-spirit/fsbrain#citation) when using these animations.
+Please [cite the fsbrain package](https://github.com/dfsp-spirit/fsbrain#citation) when using these animations/videos.